KumaarBalbir/project-management/README.md

 4. Create a .env file and include variable (`MONGO_URI` as connection string for your mongodb database and `NODE_ENV` as "development").
 5. Start the development server: `npm run dev` (see `package.json` for starting the server).
 6. Open a new terminal and change directory to client `cd client` and start client by `npm start`.

+## Deployment
+- Backend is hosted on Render.
+- Frontend is hosted on Vercel.

 ## Usage
 - Visit the homepage to manage clients and projects.